 Credits: 6 (3 credits each semester)

 Concert Choir is open to 9th through 12th grade students who are interested in singing and performing and who have the approval of the instructor.
-Choir meets daily and is graded on participation in class and attendance at all required performances.
+Choir is graded on participation in class and attendance at all required performances.